JackBlueBird/LJMD_hpc_24_group_3/01-ljmd/README.md

 This report shows the results of the optimization we performed for the Lennard-Jones Potential for Many-Body simulator.
 Throughout the work process, the three members of the group contributed hard.
 In general, the work was divided as follows:

- - Single-core optimization (assigned to Ludwig Asturi)
+ - Single-core optimization (assigned to Ludwig Asturias)
  - MPI parallelization (assigned to Giacomo Zuccarino)
  - OMP parallelization  (assigned to Gustavo Paredes)